Conversational End-to-End TTS for Voice Agent: Conversational Context-Aware End-to-End TTS

 \subsection{Auxiliary Encoder}

-In addition to phonetic information, the text also contains rich information affecting prosody, including semantics and syntax aspects.
-Auxiliary encoder is proposed to extract rich text features from these information to help produce more natural prosody.
-Word embedding is a kind of text representation, which has been widely used in SPSS \cite{Wang2015WordEF} and end-to-end TTS \cite{Ming2019FeatureRW} to help improve prosody by providing latent semantic and syntactic information.
-As the state-of-the-art word/sentence representation, BERT embedding \cite{Devlin2018BERTPO} can provide more effective features to the TTS model.
+In addition to phonetic information, the text also contains rich information including semantics and syntax aspects, which affects prosody as well as naturalness.
+Auxiliary encoder is thus proposed to extract rich text features from these aspects to help produce more natural prosody.
+Word embedding is a kind of text representation, which has been previously used in SPSS \cite{Wang2015WordEF} and end-to-end TTS \cite{Ming2019FeatureRW} to help improve prosody by providing latent semantic and syntactic information learned from a rich repositery of texts.
+As the state-of-the-art word/sentence representation, BERT embedding \cite{Devlin2018BERTPO} has also shown its great performance to TTS \cite{xiao2020improving}.

-Considering the fact that an utterance may be composed of more than one sentence, we also design a simplified group of statistical features to further improve the understanding of the syntactic structure.
-As shown in Figure \ref{fig:sf}, the features include the following items\footnote{For Chinese, the ``character" means ``syllable" and all the integer values of statistical features are divided by a global max value to normalize to 0-1.}: \begin{itemize} \item $F_1$: the number of characters in the current sentence. \item $F_2$: the relative-position of the current character in the current sentence. \item $F_3$: the number of characters in the current utterance. \item $F_4$: the relative-position of the current character in the current utterance. \item $F_5$: the number of sentences in the current utterance. \item $F_6$: the relative-position of the current sentence in the current utterance. \end{itemize}
+Considering the fact that an utterance may be composed of more than one sentence, we also design a simplified group of statistical features to represent the syntactic structure.
+As shown in Figure \ref{fig:sf}, the features include the following items: \begin{itemize} \item $F_1$: the number of characters in the current sentence. \item $F_2$: the relative-position of the current character in the current sentence. \item $F_3$: the number of characters in the current utterance. \item $F_4$: the relative-position of the current character in the current utterance. \item $F_5$: the number of sentences in the current utterance. \item $F_6$: the relative-position of the current sentence in the current utterance. \end{itemize} For Chinese, each ``character" is pronounced as a ``syllable" and all the integer values of statistical features are divided by a global max value to normalize to 0-1.

-Auxiliary encoder uses BERT embeddings and the proposed statistical features to represent each character in a sentence.
+Auxiliary encoder uses BERT embeddings and the above statistical features to represent each character in a sentence.
 The encoder consists of a pre-net and a CBHG module, which has shown good modeling capability in Tacotron1 \cite{wang2017tacotron} (see the middle part of Figure \ref{fig:model}).
+The pre-net, composed of two linear layers with dropout rate 0.5, encodes the input firstly.
 The CBHG, composed of a group of CNN layers, highway network and GRU layer, can extract effective high-level sequential information to the TTS model.
 The features will be encoded by it, and up-sampled from character-level features to phoneme-level by replication, finally combined with the encoder outputs using the addition operation.